saucelabs/sauce-docs/docs/web-apps/automated-testing/cdp-bidi/examples.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The (Selenium) examples below are assuming that all prerequisits are met and you have successfully [initiated the webdriver](/web-apps/automated-testing/cdp-bidi/#1-using-selenium).
+The (Selenium) examples below are assuming that all prerequisites are met and you have successfully [initiated the webdriver](/web-apps/automated-testing/cdp-bidi/#1-using-selenium).

 ## CDP API
 The CDP API provides automatically generated classes (based on CDP domains) and bindings to respective methods and events.